 Your brain on journalling

 Alongside walking and saying thank you, journalling is one of our favourite ways of practising mindfulness.
-The health benefits range from better sleep and less stress to improved fitness and healthier finances.
+The health benefits range from better sleep and less tension to improved fitness and healthier finances.

 But what we like even more about journalling is how conducive it is to self-reflection.
 A journal is a space for you to observe, and to describe, without judgment.
 It’s a space where you can learn awareness and acceptance of yourself and your surroundings.
 That’s a powerful space.

 Plus, there are no rules.
 None at all.
 Whatever works for you is the best way to keep a journal.

 As one of the key pillars of braincare, mindfulness is something we think about a lot at Heights.
 Alongside nutrition and exercise, it’s one of the best ways to take care of yourself.
 For more articles and tips about braincare, take a look at our blog or the Braincare podcast.